The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 U. Why do you think some people do not follow the rules of behavior in the forest?

-• Option I - task number 1.
-Supplement the scheme "The importance of the forest in nature and people's lives", p.
+• Option I - task No. 1.
+Supplement the diagram “The importance of forests in nature and people’s lives,” p.
 29.

-• Option II - task number 2.
-Mark those animals that are listed in the Red Book and live in the forest zone, p.30.
+• Option II - task No. 2.
+Mark those animals that are listed in the Red Book and live in the forest zone, p.
+30.

 VII.
 Homework.

 U. What new did you learn in the lesson?
 What should a person remember when coming to the forest?
-(Answers of children).
-Everyone should think about how our descendants will see the forests, and whether the forest will be able to give them what it gives us now.
+(Children's answers).
+Everyone should think about how our descendants will see the forests, and whether the forest can give them what it gives us now.

 Grading.